VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 {{< tab "1 - What Is?" >}}

 I got into shaders for a bit of a backwards goal - I'm into the art, sure, but it's more that I found the *idea* of running code on the graphics card cool, and wanted to know how to use the multi-hundred watts of computational horse power in my desktop to my advantage.
-However, I knew better than to dive head-first into a difficult language like Vulkan (more on that in a sec) and that it would be much easier to get to the point of running complex, not-necessarily-for-graphics code on the GPU if I went through the normal for-art path first.
+However, I knew better than to dive head-first into a difficult language like Vulkan (more on that in a bit) and that it would be much easier to get to the point of running complex, not-necessarily-for-graphics code on the GPU if I went through the normal for-art path first.

 On top of this, I was also just getting into VR Chat, which lets users submit their own worlds and avtars made in Unity.

-This is where some of the confusion begins:

-[TODO - unity's 3 pipelines, multiple languages (HLSL vs ...), multiple node editors (Amplify), and wanting to have debug, etc.]

-- Show an actual shader doing actual shader things
-- What else is there other than GLSL
-  - how do other things play into this, HLSL & Shader Model Version; DX9,10,11,12 vs Direct3D Metal; Cg; SPIR-V, .shader in unity
+This is where some of the confusion begins, as this chapter of *The Book of Shaders* introduces what shaders are, but sort of glosses over the fact that there are both multiple languages and multiple types of Shaders. *The Book* uses GLSL, but - epically for games - HLSL is significantly more common.
+Fortunately, the two are <u>extremely</u> similar.
+So, porting something written in one to the other is usually not a problem.
+Of course, there are other option than even these two, but these are probably the two you'll see the most.

+**Languages?**

+In Unity, you'll *probably* be writing your shaders in HLSL, though there's also another option - not writing code at all!
+If you're only really into the artistic side of shaders, you can do *most* things pretty easily using Unity's [Shader Graph](https://unity.com/features/shader-graph) tool (or [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor/) should you have to use the "Bulit-in" pipeline, like VRChat uses)

+It's also notable that Graphics **A**pplication **P**rogramming **I**nterfaces (APIs) play a big role in all of this too.
+If you've ever seen a game require a graphics card with **D**irect **X** **12** (DX12) support, this is because each new version of Direct X exposes different ways for programmers to interact with the the graphics card, and this also influences what your shaders can do.
+You'll also see some other terms thrown around like Metal for Apple hardware, SPIR-V, and something called a Shader Model version.
+This quickly goes into reading documentation hell, and starts to defeat the purpose of having the abstractions that higher level shader languages, like HLSL and GLSL, provide us.
+Unfortunately, shaders are a pain and you will occasionally have to dive into this as you find out your shader doesn't work correctly on somebody's system because AMD or Nvidia (The two big GPU vendors) drivers act weird or that somebody want's to use an older card that doesn't *quite* support everything you used, causing things to look weird.

+For those that are working in Unity, you should be aware Unity's shader system has a bunch of confusion.
+Some of it is brought on by legacy support - For example, a lot of the Unity shader libraries use the term "CG" but that's not actually used anymore, as now everything in Unity is HLSL.
+Other bits come from having three different rendering backends, all of which work differently with shaders.
+Finally Unity also has a special format for `.shader` files for something called "ShaderLab" which actually is used along side your HLSL source to make writing complex shaders easier.
+Yes, it's confusing.

+If you look at tab "4 - Running" here, there's more information on this.

+**Types?**

+*The Book* focuses entirely on Fragment Shaders - the ones that pick what color a given pixel should be.
+However, there are other kinds.
+Vertex Shaders allow you to move the vertices of a 3D object to change it's shape.
+Geometry and Tessellation shaders allow for interesting performance optimizations (Though are very rarely used by artists), and Compute Shaders allow for using the graphics card to do massively parallel math that would otherwise be impractical to do on the CPU - though with the limitations imposed from using the GPU.
+Compute Shaders can be written in HLSL, but the concept is applicable more broadly and so there are other, more purpose built languages for the task such as OpenCL and CUDA as well.
+See the GpGPU section near the bottom of this page for more information.

 {{< /tab >}}

 {{< tab "2 - Hello World!" >}}

-* Syntax Highlighting?
-* These names aren't totally standard
+{{< tip >}}Again, I'm writing this assuming you're following along with {{< best >}} [The Book Of Shaders](https://thebookofshaders.com){{< /best >}}{{< /tip >}}

+As you use the web editor, you'll notice that you have syntax highlighting.
+That is, the important words appear in different colors.
+If you want to be able to edit code with this yourself, you may want to use [VS Code](https://code.visualstudio.com) and grab [Shader Languages Support for VS Code](https://marketplace.visualstudio.com/items?itemName=slevesque.shader).

+I also want to note that some of the names used in *The Book* aren't totally standard.
+Most notably, it seems every platform calls their uniforms something else, so if you go to write shaders for Unity or Unreal or something the names won't be the same - for example, while *The Book* uses `u_time`, Unity's equivalent would be `_Time` and [is actually a Float4](https://docs.unity3d.com/Manual/SL-UnityShaderVariables.html) as the components of it contain different divisions and multiples of the global time.

 {{< /tab >}}

 {{< tab "3 - Uniforms" >}}

-* Other uniforms, in Unity, Shadertoy, etc.
-* Full list of functions
+This chapter is fine, but I do want to stress a point made in the very first paragraph

+"...we need to be able to send some inputs from the CPU to all the threads..."

+So while the book goes on to regularly use some of these like `u_time`, it's worth noting that in a different environment you may well want to send in your own uniforms that do something not built in.
+For example, while Unity [has many built in](https://docs.unity3d.com/Manual/SL-UnityShaderVariables.html), you may want to add one that simply holds the player's health amount.
+This is something you can do!
+Obviously, the specifics of *how* to do this vary from engine to engine though, and there is some overhead associated...

+...
+Also, as the name implies, it's uniform, so every thread does see the same value.

 {{< /tab >}}